donalmurtagh/migrate-2-grails3/README.md

 }
 ````

-- Ensure that the current Grails version matches that of the Grails 2 project and the following command therein
+- Ensure that the current Grails version matches that of the Grails 2 project and execute the following command therein

-`grails migrate [path-to-Grails3-project]
+`grails migrate [path-to-Grails3-project]`

 #### Arguments